 A work-based project run through the WAL formula, with monthly reflection, questioning, and triangulated feedback over three months.

-A resolved workplace issue, developed work-readiness capability, and an evidenced record of the change (P2).
+A resolved workplace issue, stronger work readiness, and a record of the change (P2).

-Take the guided path: the Institute and why it exists, the work-applied learning method, how impact is measured, the programmes, and how your organisation can license and run them.
+Follow the path in order: who we are, how the method works, how we measure impact, the programmes, and how your organisation can license and run them.